Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

    The second task is to train an entity linking model using the knowledge base.

-   Once the knowledge base of people of interest is constructed, the entity linker can be initialized with [spaCy](https://spacy.io/), a natural language processing library we use, in the `facebook/train` section of [`facebook/facebook.ipynb`](https://github.com/Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/blob/main/facebook/facebook.ipynb).
+   Once the knowledge base of people of interest is constructed, the entity linker can be initialized with [spaCy](https://spacy.io/), a natural language processing library we use, in the `train` section of [`facebook/facebook.ipynb`](https://github.com/Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/blob/main/facebook/facebook.ipynb).

    After successfully running the above scripts, you would see the following trained models: